 Make sure you commit to acting on any negative feedback you receive.
 Clients can become frustrated if you ask for their suggestions on improvement, then continue on business as usual.
 One good test to see if you are ready to survey your clients, is to gauge the firm’s commitment to actually improving business processes based upon the results.

-Terrie Wheeler and Kristy Gusick are business partners and the owners of Professional Services Marketing, LLC, a strategic marketing agency for lawyers and financial advisors.
-Professional Services Marketing is a big-picture, clear-thinking, practical marketing agency that partners with you to create and implement a comprehensive marketing strategy sourced from your strengths, aligned with your time, ability, and resources, and aimed directly at helping you build a prosperous, sustainable future.
+Terrie Wheeler and Kristy Gusick are business partners and the owners of PSM Marketing, a strategic marketing agency for lawyers and financial advisors.
+PSM Marketing is a big-picture, clear-thinking, practical marketing agency that partners with you to create and implement a comprehensive marketing strategy sourced from your strengths, aligned with your time, ability, and resources, and aimed directly at helping you build a prosperous, sustainable future.